Hyperbolic Large Language Models

 \subsection{Hyperbolic state-space models}

 Beyond Transformer-based architectures, fully hyperbolic sequence models have also been explored using state-space architectures.
 These models address the quadratic complexity limitations of hyperbolic transformers while maintaining the ability to capture hierarchical relationships across long sequences.
-For instance, Hierarchical Mamba (HiM)~\cite{patil2025hierarchical}, a fully hyperbolic state-space LLM that integrates the linear-time Mamba2 sequence model with hyperbolic geometry.
+For instance, Hierarchical Mamba (HiM)~\cite{patil2025hierarchical}, integrates the linear-time Mamba2 sequence model with hyperbolic geometry.
 HiM projects sequence representations into a Poincar\'e ball or Lorentz manifold with a learnable curvature and enforces hierarchy through specialized hyperbolic loss functions, while explicitly constraining norms to ensure numerical stability.
 HiM introduces explicit hierarchical constraints via learned hyperbolic geometry.
 It uses a learnable norm-scaling factor $\gamma$ and learnable curvature $\mathcal{K}$ so that scaling the pooled embedding by $\gamma$ before projection effectively lets the model adaptively find the optimal curvature and scale for each hierarchy level.
 HiM also uses a dynamic centripetal loss and clustering loss: the centripetal loss forces parent-node embeddings to lie closer to the hyperbolic origin than their children, and the clustering loss groups related points while pushing unrelated ones apart.
-HiM's dynamic hyperbolic losses adapt based on learned curvature $\mathcal{K}$.
-The centripetal loss enforces hierarchical ordering: